An example of a persona

 To reduce the overall time to complete each topic (average time is over 40 minutes)

-To encourage scholars to enter as much details as possible
+To encourage scholars to enter as many details as possible

-Desktop is preferred because of a large display
+Desktop is preferred because of its large display

 Prefer traditional keyboard and mouse interaction